-Teeth have always been an essential aspect of an animal’s life, serving not only as a weapon or tool but also as an aid to survival.
+Teeth have always been essential to an animal’s life, serving not only as a weapon or tool but also as an aid to survival.

 Throughout history, animals with big teeth have always been fascinating creatures that have captured the imagination of people worldwide.